chinamike65/hugo-tuolesi/content/book3/book3en.md

 In addition, the bodhicitta aim necessary for becoming a Buddha is also most powerful in our precious human body.
 Therefore, Nagarjuna Bodhisattva said in the Book of Disciples:

+>
-If you want to become a Buddha and save sentient beings,
+>If you want to become a Buddha and save sentient beings,
+>

-only human beings have this great mental power.
+>only human beings have this great mind power.
+>

-The Tianlong Shura golden-winged python is not as good as the immortals.
+>Nagas, Asuras, Golden-winged serpents are not as good as these.
+>

 199